-In order to survive in todays’ world, one must have an income.
+To survive in today’s world, one must have an income.
 In order to have an income, that means you’re going to have to find a job.
 Sadly, almost all jobs require some form of human interaction.
-Whether you’re writing a book or flipping a burger, it all goes to please another human being: like it or not.
+Whether you’re writing a book or flipping a burger, it all goes to please another person: like it or not.

-For some of us, the thought of face-to-face contact is so treacherous that is can make us physically ill.
-Everyone wants to put a label on everything and more often than not, we’re termed as “anti-social” or “introverted”.
+For some of us, the thought of face-to-face contact is so treacherous that it can make us physically ill.
+Everyone wants to put a label on everything, and more often than not, we’re termed as “anti-social” or “introverted.”
 I’m okay with whatever you want to call it, but I’m not okay with saying that it’s an actual problem.
-Some people just like to be alone and luckily, there are plenty of ways for us to make a living solo.
+Some people just like to be alone, and luckily, there are plenty of ways for us to make a living solo.

 After doing some research on the matter, I’ve come up with a list of jobs that sound like they’d be suitable for people who hate working with other people.
 These are only suggestions.
 There is no guarantee that any of these would actually be suitable for you personally.

 Related content: 10 Remote Jobs Where You Don’t Need to Leave the House

 Freelance writing could be a great job for someone who hates dealing with people.
 However, it doesn’t necessarily mean that you would be successful.
 Writing is an art, which as we know is one of the most challenging fields there are to date.

 There’s a big difference between a writer and a successful writer.
 Most writers still work a day job.
 Successful writers typically do not.